ReddiEddi/Final-Exam---Digital-Technologies-in-the-Humanities/fax.md

 Coopersmith, J., & Kettl, D. (2015). *Faxed : The Rise and Fall of the Fax Machine*.
 Baltimore, U.S.A: Johns Hopkins University Press.

-Folcker, J. J. S. (2022). *Japan and the Fax Machine: How and Way Institutions Carry on Faxing* [Unpublished paper].
+Folcker, J. J. S. (2022). *Japan and the Fax Machine: How and Why Institutions Carry on Faxing* [Unpublished paper].
 School of Culture and Society.
 Aarhus University.

 Hasegawa, Y. (2014). *Japanese: A Linguistic Introduction*.
 Cambridge: Cambridge University Press.